Maranta leuconeura 'Fascinator'

 Feed every four waters during the growing period and every six in the autumn and winter, using a 'Houseplant' labelled fertiliser.
 Never apply a 'Ready to Use’ product into the soil without a pre-water first, as it may burn the roots and lead to yellowed leaves.

 When a Maranta is severely dehydrated, most of its leaves will crisp-up and fall off - leaving you with a naked stem.
 Although it may spell the end of juvenile plantlets, there may still be light at the end of the tunnel for more established specimens.
-If its stem (or rhizomes for more severe cases) is still plump without any signs of retraction, prune-away the seriously affected areas and contain the plant (with its pot) in a transparent bag that has small holes.
-Keep the soil relatively moist, providing a good level of indirect light and temperatures above 15°C (59°F).
-After a few weeks, new life will form in the nodal junctions on the stems, signalling the start of its recovery process.
-If you're solely relying on rhizomatous growths to reappear, wait up to eight weeks for new growths to develop from the soil line.
-Once the specimen produces its second leaf, release it back into the open air with a humidity tray to alleviate the severity of environmental shock.
-Not only will this ease the specimen back into normal functioning life, but it'll also reduce the rate of transpiration (water-loss in the leaves), and therefore downplay the risk of dehydration and further decline.
+If its stem is still plump without any signs of retraction, prune-away the seriously affected areas and contain the plant (with its pot) in a transparent bag that has small holes.
+Keep the soil relatively moist, providing a good level of indirect light and temperatures above 18°C (64°F).
+After a few weeks, new leaves should form from the stems, signalling the start of its recovery process.

 Root rot is a common issue with specimens sat in too moist or waterlogged soil for long periods.
 Symptoms include rapidly yellowing leaves, stunted growth and a rotten brown base.
 Take the plant out of the pot and inspect health below the soil line.
 If the roots sport a yellow tinge, you're good to go, but if they're brown and mushy, action must be taken immediately.
 More information about addressing root rot can be found on this link.

-Mould developing on the soil means two things - too little light and over-watering.
-Despite the harmlessness of the mould, it'll prove unsightly to most gardeners and is therefore removed once known.
-To remove, replace the top two inches of the soil for a fresh batch of 'Houseplant' compost.
-Either increase the amount of light received (no direct sunlight for the first few weeks to prevent environmental shock) or decrease the frequency of waters slightly.
+Mould developing on the soil means two things; too little light and over-watering.
+Despite the harmlessness of this mould, you can easily remove it by replacing the top two inches of the soil for a fresh batch of 'Houseplant' labelled compost.
+Either increase the amount of light received (still no direct sunlight though) or decrease the frequency of waters.
 If the mould is accompanied by yellowing lower leaves, you may also have a case of root rot.

-If your specimen is located in a dark environment, use a chopstick to gently stab the soil in various areas.
-You should aim to enter the compost between the base of the plant and the pot's edge, as failure to do so may lead to damaging its lower portion.
-Leave the holes open for a few days before re-surfacing the soil to avoid it becoming overly dry.
-Not only will the gentle shift in the soil's structure mimic the work of small invertebrates in the wild (worms, etc.), but it'll also add oxygen back into the soil, thus reducing the risk of root rot.
+For Maranta grown more than 2m (6ft) away from a window, use a chopstick to gently stab the soil in various areas to aid aeration around the roots.
+With a chopstick or pencil, penetrate the compost exactly between the plant's stem and the pot's edge, being cautious of its root system.
+Not only will the gentle shift in the soil's structure mimic the work of small creatures in the wild (worms, etc.), but it'll also add oxygen back into the soil, thus reducing the risk of root rot.
 Repeat this monthly, or whenever you feel the potting-mix isn't drying out quickly enough.

-Always use lukewarm water, and if you choose to use tap water, allow it to stand for at least 24hrs before application.
-Maranta tend to be quite sensitive to temperature change, so pouring cold tap water immediately into the pot will not only add fluoride into the soil, but it could even cause yellowed leaf-edges over time.
+Always use lukewarm water, and if you choose to use tap water, allow it to stand for at least 12hrs before application.
+Maranta tend to be quite sensitive to temperature change, so pouring cold tap water immediately into the pot will not only add chlorine into the soil, but it could even result in a weakened plant due to the sudden low temperatures.

 Spider Mites are small, near-transparent critters, that'll slowly suck out the chlorophyll out of the leaves.
 Have a check under the leaves, most notably along the midrib, for small webs and gritty yellow bumps.
 Click here to read our article about the eradicating Spider Mites, along with some extra tips that you may not find elsewhere!

 Too low humidity can cause browning tips with yellow halos on juvenile leaves.
-Although this won't kill your specimen, you may want to increase the local moisture to prevent the new growth from adopting these symptoms.
-Mist or rinse the foliage from time to time and create a humidity tray while the heaters are active to create a stable environment.
-The browning of leaf-tips on older leaves is wholly natural and is the product of extensive photosynthesis during its life.
+Mist or rinse the foliage (in the shower or kitchen tap) from time to time and create a humidity tray while the heaters are active to create a stable environment.
+Note: In most cases, however, older leaves that develop crispy tips is entirely natural and is the product of extensive daily photosynthesis during its life.

 Maranta is a genus consisting of fifty species, native to the tropical Americas.
 It was first described by Carl Linnaeus in 1753, honouring Italian botanist, Bartolomeo Maranta, who performed most of his work in the mid-sixteenth-century.
 Marantaceæ is the taxonomic family of Maranta, as well as the closely related genera of Calathea, Ctenanthe & Afrocalathea.